SSWConsulting/SSW.Rules.Content/rules/do-you-manage-up/rule.md

  **Option B** <mark>(Recommended)</mark> -  Customize a ready-made solution - We are able to get rid of redundant features and change it to meet our requirements.
 It is cheaper than building a new solution from scratch.

  **Option C** - Build a new solution using a third party company - It will be expensive and it will take a long time.

+Please let me know if you're happy to proceed with our recommendation, otherwise let me know if you have any questions.

 :::